devbisme/KiPart/docs/usage.rst

 The ``--reverse`` option reverses the sort order for the pins.

 Using the ``--side`` option you can set the default side for the pins.
-The option from the CSV file will override the command line option.
+The option from the file will override the command line option.
 The default choice is ``left``.

 Specifying the ``-f`` option enables *fuzzy matching* on the pin types, styles and sides used in the